This article was translated by AI using Gemini 2.5 Pro from the original Chinese version. Minor inaccuracies may remain.

 constexpr inline bool is_complete_v = requires { sizeof(T); };

-Some readers might ask, why not use concept in C++20?
-Using concept here would have some strange effects due to the wording in the standard regarding atomic constraints.
-We won’t delve into this; interested readers can try it themselves.
+Some readers might ask, why not use concepts in C++20?
+Using concepts here would lead to some strange effects, caused by the wording in the standard regarding atomic constraints.
+We won’t delve into it deeply, but interested readers can try it themselves.

 struct X;